raffopiteco/spring-batch-create-service-kata/README.md

 # TODO

-## Create a business class that rappresent a people
+## Create a business class that represent a people

 ## Create an Intermediate Processor
 A common paradigm in batch processing is to ingest data, transform it, and then pipe it out somewhere else.